Why do women prefer men who are good with children?

 Social Proof and Attractiveness

 In many cultures, men who are good with children are often admired and respected.
 This form of social proof can increase a man’s overall attractiveness.
 Societal endorsements of a man’s interaction with children often reflect positively on his character and elevate his status in the social hierarchy, making him a more desirable mate.
+This is particularly evident in community settings where men are observed volunteering in schools, coaching sports teams, or participating in other child-focused activities, thereby enhancing their social capital.

 Changing Gender Roles

 As gender roles continue to evolve, women’s expectations for potential partners also change.
 The modern expectation is not only for men to contribute financially to the household but also to participate actively in child-rearing.
 A man’s willingness and ability to engage with children align with these contemporary relationship dynamics, where parenting responsibilities are more evenly shared.
+This shift is mirrored in the increasing number of stay-at-home dads and the growing societal acceptance of non-traditional family roles.

 Implications for Relationship Dynamics